Raíces de Chocolate: How Ashley Ugarte is Shaping the Chocolate World Inspired by Her Mexican Heritage

 At the same time, I delved into the essential tools of Mexican chocolate-making, including the molino—a modern innovation from the ancient metate – which I use to grind cacao lavado into the coarse texture of chocolate that Mexico is known for.

-My dream is to create a chocolate oasis where we can slow down, observe the chocolate-making process, bask in the chocolatey aromas as molinos grind cacao and spices together into fresh chocolate, and relish in community as I prepare my creations slowly and intentionally, frothing each drink to order using traditional molinillos.
+My dream is to create a chocolate oasis where we can slow down, observe artisanal chocolate-making process, bask in rich aromas as molinos grind cacao and spices together into fresh artisanal chocolate, and relish in community as I prepare my creations intentionally, frothing each drink to order using traditional molinillos.

 Can you share any family traditions or recipes that have inspired your chocolate creations?